kaymo/rpi-resources/README.md

-# rpi-resources
-Some resources for Raspberry Pi
+# Enjoy your new Raspberry Pi, James -- Merry Christmas!